Idaho Financial Aid and Assistance Programs.

 Very low income families, the elderly, or homeless may be able to receive rent help or section 8 subsidies from several HUD affiliated housing authorities.
 Continue with section 8 in Idaho.

-Law firms and attorneys can provide pro-bono (free) advice to clients for dealing with a large number of legal issues and concerns.
+Law firms and attorneys can provide pro-bono (free) advice to clients for dealing with a large number of legal issues or other concerns.
 Read about how to get free legal advice in Idaho for such issues as housing, predatory loans, government programs, and family matters.

 Social Services and Emergency Aid in Idaho